Swaraj-91/sentient-negotiator/Sentient Negotiator AI-Powered Dynamic Bargaining System/README.md

 ﻿# Sentient Negotiator AI-Powered Bargaining System

 ## Overview
-The **Sentient Negotiator** is an advanced, AI-powered chatbot that engages in dynamic negotiations with users.
+The **Sentient Negotiator** is an advanced, AI-powered chatbot that engages in negotiations with users.
 Leveraging cutting-edge technologies like the **BlenderBot** (from the Transformers library) and **Sentiment Analysis** (via VADER), this system simulates realistic bargaining behavior, adjusting its offers based on user sentiment and negotiation history.

 ## Features
 - **Natural Language Understanding**: Uses **BlenderBot** for generating human-like dialogue.